BuilderIO/framework-benchmarks/README.md

-# Framework Weight
+# Framework Performance

-Test each framework for it's performance cost
+Test each framework for it's performance, particularly common Lighthouse and CWV metrics as applications scale

 ## How it works